sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 Note: If purchasing a device poses a financial hardship in any way, please let the onboarding team know and they will pay for it via our company card.

 Different specs are required depending on your role, please see below for necessary specs corresponding to your role.

+### Interns
+Please fill out this form [this form](https://forms.gle/1PVxXwLJ9WFJvref9) and Tech Ops will get you a Sourcegraph device.
+While we will do everything we can to get you the same specifications as below, availability will depend on the stock of devices we have available and the particular responsibilities of the work you will be doing during your internship.
+Typically, these devices are an older models than what we order new.

 ### Customer Engineering team laptops: